Prince Harry Reportedly Got A Pedicure Before Giving Barefoot Speech At Google Camp

 Prince Harry was well prepared for his speech at Google Camp last week.
 He reportedly got a pedicure before the big event, according to The Sun.

-Harry, 34, and Meghan, 37, enjoy pedicures, massages and other spa treatments provided at hotel Coworth Park in Ascot, sources told the publication.
-The royal couple regularly visit the five-star hotel, which costs more than $600 per night.
+Harry, 34, and Meghan, 37, enjoy pedicures, massages, and other spa treatments provided at hotel Coworth Park in Ascot, sources told the publication.
+The royal couple regularly visits the five-star hotel, which costs more than $600 per night.
 Therapists from the spa also make visits to the royal couple’s Frogmore home for special treatments.
 Harry and Meghan reportedly use a secluded cottage on the grounds for their private sessions, and they often bring baby Archie and their dogs with them.

 “Harry and Meghan like regular treatments at Coworth and visited recently for pedicures and massages,” a source said.